Home

 Start standing straight up, feet at shoulder width, hands relaxed and hanging at your sides.

-• Bending your knees slightly, jump up as high as you can and bring you feet back to kick you butt so that your knees are pointing downward.
+• Bending your knees slightly, jump up as high as you can and bring your feet back to kick your butt with your heels so that your knees are pointing downward.

 • Land back on your feet, wait just long enough to absorb the fall, and jump again.